What to expect when dealing with LIS

 - complaints will receive a formal written response within 5 working days of the complaint being received in writing.

-Currently LIS can only be contacted between 0900 and 1700 Monday to Friday.
-Your first point of contact with LIS should be the UHI Helpdesk.
-You can contact the UHI Helpdesk by email (email@example.com) or over the telephone (01463 279150).
+LIS can be contacted between 0800 and 1700 Monday to Friday.
+Your first point of contact with LIS should be the UHI Servicedesk who can be contacted by email, telephone (01463 279150) or even live chat support.
 Outwith these hours telephone calls are answered by our Out of Hours Helpdesk.
-The out of hours helpdesk can assist with a number of issues, any issues that they can't resolve will be passed over to the UHI Helpdesk the next working day to be dealt with.
+The out of hours helpdesk can assist with a number of issues, any issues that they can't resolve will be passed over to the UHI Servicedesk the next working day to be dealt with.

-If you wish to send us feedback or submit a complaint you can either use our online form or email the Customer Service Manager
+If you wish to send us feedback or submit a complaint you can email the Customer Service Manager

 Our Service Level Agreement (SLA) outlines that we will endeavour to have our services available 99% of the time, that’s 24 hours a day, 7 days a week.
 In an average month that means if a service is unavailable, i.e., where no user can access it, for more than 7 and a half hours in the month, then the service will have failed to meet its availability target.